opensearch-project/documentation-website/_search-plugins/ltr/advanced-functionality.md

 `idf` | The Inverse Document Frequency (IDF) calculation using the formula `log((NUM_DOCS+1)/(raw_df+1)) + 1`.
 `tf` | The term frequency for a document.
 For example, if `rambo` occurs three times in a movie synopsis in same document, then the value would be `3`.
 `tp` | The term positions for a document.
 Multiple positions can come back for a single term, you should review the behavior of the `pos_aggr` parameter.
 `ttf` | The total term frequency for the term across the index.
-For example, if `rambo` is mentioned a total of 100 times in the `overview` field across all documents, then this value would be `100`.
+For example, if `rambo` is mentioned a total of 100 times in the `overview` field across all documents, then the value would be `100`.

 The `aggr` parameter specifies the type of aggregation you want to apply to the collected statistics from the `expr`.
-For example, if you specify the terms `rambo` and `rocky`, then the query will gather statistics for both of those terms.
-Since you can only return a single value, you need to decide which statistical calculation you want to use.
+For example, if you specify the terms `rambo` and `rocky`, then the query gathers statistics for both terms.
+Because you can only return a single value, you need to decide which statistical calculation to use.
 The available aggregation types are `min`, `max`, `avg`, `sum`, and `stddev`.
-The query also provides the following counts: `matches` (the number of terms that matched in the current document) and `unique` (the unique number of terms that were passed in).
+The query also provides the following counts: `matches` (the number of terms that matched in the current document) and `unique` (the unique number of terms that were passed in the query).

 The `terms` parameter is an array of terms for which you want to gather statistics.
 Only single terms are supported, with no support for phrases or span queries.
 If your field is tokenized, you can pass multiple terms in one string in the array.